The People Behind the Places: Meet Rotorua’s Hospitality Heroes

 1180 Haupapa Street

 Coffee has always been one of owner-roaster Bob Bell's passions.
 At family-owned Boasters Coffee Roasters, beans are lovingly roasted on a classic and timeless 15-kilogram Toper Roaster, and the shop's Original Roast is a nutty, medium-dark brew with notes of berry shining through.
-Bob and his wife, Rachael, have anchored the community behind each cuppa with a little lending library in-store and active presence at events around the Bay of Plenty.
+Bob and his wife, Rachael, have anchored the community behind each cuppa with a little lending library in-store and an active presence at events around the Bay of Plenty.
 On top of his dedication to constant improvement, Bob and Rachael are also keenly aware of coffee's impact on the environment and strive to reduce their footprint wherever possible.

 Claudia Knight from Eastwood Café